Music! We love music and for Poppins Book Nook this month we are taking a look at composers.

 - This selection is for older kids.
 They can play around with pianos, drums and guitars as well as these really neat musical cubes.
 Go to ButtonBass to make some music.

 - This is the most unusual music game I found for you by far!
 You have to see it.
 I love it because it is totally unique and fun to play around with.
+You do need Flash enabled in order to use it.
 When you go to the Seaquence website click on “learn more” if you want instructions.
 I actually suggest just clicking “go” and seeing what your child does with it.
 You can also see what others have created by clicking on “recent” in the upper right hand corner of the site.

 I hope you enjoyed this post related to composers.
 Read books, listen to what they have created and compose some of your own music too.
 It is all very rewarding.